 In order to comply with Federal Labor Laws, internship must either be paid or for academic credit if they are at a for-profit agency.
 Non-profits and government agencies may host interns without awarding any compensation.
-If you would like to offer an internship for academic credit, Purdue University Northwest asks that you take the following steps:
+If you would like to offer an internship for academic credit, please contact the Career Center for assistance.

 The Career Center does not award nor arrange for academic credit for internships.
 It is the responsibility of the student to seek approval for academic credit from the appropriate academic department prior to accepting an internship for credit.

 We encourage all companies and organizations to consider offering compensation.
 This will help you to attract more quality candidates, as well as solidify time commitments from interns.

 Many students work their way through college and often give up part-time employment to take an internship, so receiving some form of remuneration is appreciated.
 Average hourly pay for interns ranges from $8-$20 an hour.

 Work hours for interns during the Fall and Spring semesters should be in the area of 10-20 per week, and can reach up to 40 hours per week during the Summer.
 Employers are encouraged to be flexible during times such as midterms and finals.